wright-cemrc-projects/cryoet-montage/Bashscripts/README.md

 location to transfer data full path or NA
 $ NA
 ```
-When the run finishes, you will see a series of folders corresponding to each tile tilt series and sorted tile series stacks e.g. *3x3_mpact_ts_1_subtilt_1_AliSB.st* ready for tomogram reconstructions.
+When the run finishes, inside the main MPACT tilt series folder "3x3_mpact_ts_1", you will see a series of newly creacted folders starting with "subTilt" in their names.
+These folders correspond to individual tile tilt series and contain the sorted and assembled tile series stacks e.g. "3x3_mpact_ts_1_subtilt_1_AliSB.st" ready in the folder "subTilt_1" for tomogram reconstructions.